osg-htc/technology/docs/operations/comanage-troubleshooting-guide.md

 1. Now that the necessary identifiers exist for the `CO Person` record, the LDAP DN can be computed and the record provisioned in LDAP.
 To make sure, click on `Provisioned Services` and then  `Provision`.

+### The COManage petition is stuck in the "Approved" state

+This may happen when the approver has internet issues while attempting to approve a CO Petition.

+1. Navigate to the Petitioner's CO Person page (this can be done directly from the CO Petition under the `Attched Identities` section).

+1. Confirm that the CO Person is missing identifiers of types `UID` and `OSG ID`.

+1. On the CO Person page, confirm that the CO Person's status and Role status are both `Approved`.

+1. On the broken CO Person page, click `Autogenerate Identifiers` on the right side of the page.

+1. In the `Status` dropdown in the Person Attributes section, change the CO Persons status to `Active` from `Approved`.

+1. Click on the gear icon for the CO Person's Role attribute, then click "Edit", this will bring you to the CO Person Role page

+1. On the CO Person Role page, set the Role Attribute `Status` to `Active` from `Approved`, then click save.

+To verify that the fix worked, navigate back to the related CO Person page and click `Provisioned Services` near the `Autogenerate Identifiers`.
+Confirm that the `Status` column for every row says "Provisioned" instead of "Not Provisioned" (you may need to wait a few minutes and refresh the page).

 ### Valid Tiger User is unauthorized with Dex credentials